Constant-Factor Algorithms for Revenue Management with Consecutive Stays: Literature Review

-\paragraph{Network revenue management.} The network revenue management (NRM) problem takes its name from the underlying network structure of resources, where fulfilling a single request typically involves allocating multiple resources simultaneously \citep{gallego1997multiproduct}.
-While demand distributions are typically assumed to be known in advance, computing an optimal policy via dynamic programming is often computationally intractable due to the curse of dimensionality.
-Over the past two decades, a considerable amount of research has focused on developing approximate dynamic programming methods to overcome this challenge \citep{bertsimas2003revenue, adelman2007dynamic, topaloglu2009using, zhang2009approximate}.
-Another major line of work has pursued asymptotically optimal policies \citep{reiman2008asymptotically, jasin2012re, jasin2013analysis, bumpensanti2020re}.
+The network revenue management (NRM) problem is named after the underlying network structure of resources, in which fulfilling a single request typically involves allocating multiple resources simultaneously \citep{gallego1997multiproduct}.
+While demand distributions are typically assumed to be known in advance, computing an optimal policy via dynamic programming is often computationally intractable due to the curse of dimensionality. \tw{A considerable body of research has focused on developing approximate dynamic programming methods to address this challenge.
+Starting from \cite{talluri1998analysis}, which uses the bid price method to approximate the value function, much of the subsequent literature has aimed to construct increasingly accurate value function approximations (see, e.g., \citealt{bertsimas2003revenue}, \citealt{adelman2007dynamic}, and \citealt{topaloglu2009using} for the accept-or-reject scenario, as well as \citealt{zhang2009approximate} and \citealt{kunnumkal2010new} for the choice-based scenario).
+Another major line of work establishes the asymptotic optimality of simple policies that periodically re-solve a deterministic linear program obtained by replacing random variables with their expectations (see, e.g., \citealt{reiman2008asymptotically, jasin2012re, jasin2013analysis, bumpensanti2020re}, and the recent survey by \citealt{balseiro2024survey}). }

 More recently, worst-case analysis has received increasing attention, with studies evaluating policies relative to either the optimal dynamic solution \citep{ma2020approximation, rusmevichientong2023revenue} or the offline optimum with full knowledge of future demand \citep{baek2022bifurcating, ma2024online}.
 These papers typically establish performance guarantees that scale as $O(1/L)$, where $L$ denotes the maximum number of resources required per request.
 A notable exception is \cite{simchi2025greedy}, which achieves improved performance bounds under a specific structure of requested resources.
-In contrast, our work is the first to establish constant-factor approximation guarantees under such a structure, representing an advancement in worst-case analysis for NRM.
+In contrast, our work is the first to establish constant-factor approximation ratios under this structure, thereby advancing the worst-case analysis of NRM.